rawatsudhir1/AzureSynapseDWH/README.md

 # Reference Architecture

 In this end to end architecture, we'll simulate the load from different regions with different queries.
-The outcome will help us understand if we choose right sku and setup good DWH design like index, cache .
+The outcome will help us understand if we choose right sku and setup good DWH design like table distribution, index, cache etc .

 ![Ref_Arch](/images/RefArch.jpg)